 Any of these problems can be frustrating to see after you’ve invested a significant amount of money into your lawn mower, but there is a fix to your problem.

-Your Husqvarna lawn mower may be giving you an uneven cut because the mower blades are worn, damaged, or installed incorrectly; the tire pressures are uneven; the deck is not level or clogged; the deck components are damaged; the engine speed is too low, or the ground speed is too fast.
+A Husqvarna lawn mower may give a bad or uneven cut when the mower blades are worn, damaged, or installed incorrectly; the tire pressures are uneven; the deck is not level or clogged; the deck components are damaged; the engine speed is too low, or the ground speed is too fast.

 I’ll share will you what to look for when identifying the cause of your uneven cut so you can get back to having a nice-looking lawn.